-This is only 20 minutes effort, and what you see is almost as-is image.
+This is only 20 minutes of effort, and what you see is almost an as-is image.

 100% camera RAW crop:

-Sharpness was the worst (among all 3 shot described in this article), probably I was not good setting manual focus here.
-However, if we look at web-size photo, the result is quite acceptable for a portfolio.
-It is not as refined as the one I have on a masterclass announcement, but on this one we did not spend even 10% of a post production we had on the “real” one.
+Sharpness was the worst (of all 3 shots described in this article), probably because I didn’t do a good job of setting the manual focus here.
+However, for a web-size photo, the result is quite acceptable for a portfolio.
+It is not as refined as the shot I have on the masterclass announcement, but on this one we did not spend even 10% of the time in post production that we used on the “real” one.

-Does anyone can say what camera it was shot with?
-No way: I’ve seen on web so many great photos done on $8K cameras looking even less sharper only because people were not good enough at optimizing their hi-res images for web.
+Can anyone say what camera this was shot with?
+No way: I’ve seen so many great photos, shot with $8K cameras looking less sharp, simply because people were not good enough at optimizing their hi-res images for the web.

 100% crop of the similar one form the same set:

-This is where little G11 is really shining: X-sync of 1/2500 of a second (this is what I was able to set, 1/4000 was not available for unknown reason) made possible to use standard Paul C Buff monolights for this shot: extreme fast shutter speed freeze the action.
-Something what I was not able to accomplish with my Canon 1Ds MKIII.
+This is where the little G11 really shines: an X-sync of 1/2500 of a second (this is what I was able to set, 1/4000 was not available for unknown reasons) made it possible to use standard Paul C Buff monolights for this shot: an extremely fast shutter speed freezes the action.
+Something I was not able to accomplish with my Canon 1Ds MKIII.

-Looks pretty good, isn’t it?
-We spent 20 minute total for this shoot, including setup time.
+Looks pretty good, doesn’t it?
+We spent 20 minute in total for this shoot, including setup time.
 Would you put something like this in your portfolio?

 100% crop of the camera RAW:

-For the comparison, here is the similar type of shoot done with the same Paul C Buff lights at the same power level, done by 1DsMKIII at 1/250 sec (more about this shot here):
+For the comparison, here is a similar type of shot done with the same Paul C Buff lights at the same power level, using my Canon 1DsMKIII at 1/250 sec (more about this shot here):

-What a difference!?
-There is a huge advantage of point-and shoot electronic shutter, which made possible to work with non-expensive long duration monolights with water splash this way.
-Also, working with high-power monolights is much easier then trying to get something similar with hot-shoe dedicated speedlites.
+What a difference!
+There is a huge advantage to a point-and shoot electronic shutter, which makes it possible to work with inexpensive, long duration monolights, when capturing water splashes in this way.
+Also, working with high-power monolights is much easier than trying to get something similar with hot-shoe dedicated speedlites.

 The video, as promised: